-I got the phone call on a Tuesday.
+I got the phone call on a Tuesday about my instructional coaching interview.

 I felt my stomach knot almost instantly.
 I knew there was a chance I would get the job, but when I answered the call, I knew it was mine.
 As I shakily spoke to my soon-to-be principal, a groundswell of emotions and unanswered questions ran through my mind.